microsoft/nn-Meter/docs/builder/test_fusion_rules.md

 - `PADDING`: Default padding type.
 Default value is `"same"`.
 - `STRIDES`: Default strides size.
 Default value is `1`.
 - `POOL_STRIDES`: Default strides size for pooling operator.
 Default value is `2`.
-- `ENABLED`: The test cases that will be enabled.
-Currently we implement three kinds of rules, `BasicFusion` (code name `BF`), `MultipleOutNodes` (code name `MON`), `ReadyTensor` (code name `RT`).
 - `EPS_ALPHA`: The empirical coefficient as a threshold in formula of [step 4](#step-4-detect-fusion-rule) to decide whether two ops can be fused for test cases of BasicFusion.
 Default value is `0.5`.
 - `DETAIL`: Whether to attach detail information to the json output, such as the shape information in profiled results, and the latency results of each test case in detected fusion rules.
 Default value is `FALSE`.
-- `TEST_CASES`: the test cases list to test.
+- `BASIC_TESTCASES`: the test cases list to test.
 Generally, there are three types of test cases.
 Basic test cases detect the fusion rule of single inbound and outbound operators pairs.
-Besides, `'Multiple_Outbounds'` detects multiple outbounds connection, and `'Multiple_Inbounds'` detects multiple inbounds connection.
-For more details refer to the introduction of [test cases](#test-cases).
+- `OTHER_TESTCASES`: in this list, `'MON'` detects the fusion rules about multiple outbounds connection.
+Besides, users can add name of customized test cases after test cases registration.
+For more details refer to the introduction of [Test Cases](#test-cases) and [Build Customized Test Cases](#build-customized-test-cases).
 - `LAYERS_1D`: the list of layer name for 1d tensor input.
 If the input to this layer must be 1 dimension tensor, users need add it here.

+Note: nn-Meter doesn't support different `"COUT"` parameters for conv layer.
+If there are two successive convolutional layers in the test case, the output channel of the two layer will be the same as `"COUT"` parameter.

 Users could open `<workspace-path>/configs/ruletest_config.yaml` and edit the content.
 After completing configuration, users could initialize workspace in `builder_config` module before building the fusion rule tester: